How to Keep Cool at Disney

 Watch Certain Shows in the Middle of the Day

 The sun, usually the heat, is worst during the middle of the day.
-This is the perfect time to watch shows either in the shade or inside (AKA… with air conditioning).
+This is the perfect time to watch shows in the shade or inside (AKA… with air conditioning).

 You will love feeling much cooler as you enjoy the show and a break from the heat.